+Children are passion detectors--they care about what you care about.
 Some years ago, our family joined a mass bike tour.
 My kids were so excited about biking across Iowa as a family.
 You would not think that pedaling hundreds of miles in the hottest week of July would be something teenagers would anticipate gladly.
 So why were they so excited to spend a week in the heat of the Iowa sun?
 They caught our enthusiasm for the adventure!
 They had heard us talk often about previous trips.
 They saw all of our pictures.
 They knew our biking friends.
 They heard us laugh about the fun times and brag about some of the challenges we had weathered over past trips.
 We had shared our love for this place and activity and they wanted to experience it for themselves.

 Can your kids see what excites you?
 A sports team?
 Gardening?
 Maybe a favorite vacation spot?
 What would they name as the thing that gets you excited?
 Deuteronomy 6:5 calls us to love the Lord with every part of us--our heart, soul, and strength!
 Maybe you should ask your family to name your top five favorite things and see where your faith ranks.
 If faith isn't at the top, it is time to re-prioritize.

 After you dig into God's word yourself, the next step is to let what you learn spill over to your children.
 Deuteronomy 6:7 tells us to impress God’s word upon our children by sharing it with them throughout the day.
 Talk about how God is at work in your life if you want our kids to catch your spiritual passion.
-Talk about your quiet time, talk about your worship, talk about your life of service, talk about how God shines in through the cracks of the day.
+Talk about your quiet time, talk about your worship, talk about your life of service, talk about how God shines in through the cracks of your life each day.
 If you can share from your own learning, you can grow in faith together.

 Let your kids catch your passion!